tienduy-nguyen/tsconfig-npm/README.md

 # Scaffold quickly tsconfig.json

 When I search on Youtube how to create & publish an npm package.
 I found an awesome tutorial of [Ben Award](https://www.youtube.com/watch?v=Ufwbp838yZA) - create `tsconfig.json` package.
+Thanks Ben!.

 So I try it immediately and make my custom `tsconfig.json`.